CathalMullan/spark_tensorflow_pipeline/docs/Project_Description_and_Work_Plan.md

 * Summarization of emails to an optimal length while maintaining relevance to matter at hand.

 An API will serve the trained model, so the application can be offered in real-time at the email scanning stage.
+The model may also be served directory in the browser.

 A basic email client GUI will be created to showcase the change in workflow when managing emails with this mined information.

 ### Overview of Core Technologies and Infrastructure
 * Apache Spark: Distributed parallel processing framework
-* Apache Beam: Execution engine agnostic processing workflow
 * Docker: Containerized builds.
-* Kubernetes: Orchestrate the infrastructure.
+* Kubernetes: Orchestrator of containerized instances.
-* Kubernetes Operations (KOPS): Ease the creation of clusters.
+* Kubernetes Operations (KOPS): Tool to ease the creation of clusters.
 * Amazon Web Services: Cloud computing facilitator of hardware.
+* Apache Parquet: CSV like file-type will partitioning capabilities.
+* Google Snappy: Compression algorithm suitable for Parquet.
-* Amazon Simple Storage Service: Distributed data store.
+* Amazon Simple Storage Service (S3): Distributed data store.
 * Terraform: Reproducible infrastructure as code.
-* Helm: Provision instances with packages.
+* Helm: Kubernetes application provisioning library.
-* Apache Airflow: Jobs scheduling and pipeline orchestration using directed acyclic graphs of execution.
+* Apache Airflow: Jobs scheduler and pipeline orchestrator through use of directed acyclic graphs (DAGs) of execution.
 * Jenkins: Enable continuous integration and continuous delivery.
-* TensorFlow: Machine learning library with emphasis on Deep Learning.
+* TensorFlow: Machine learning library with emphasis on Deep Learning (DL).
+* Horovod: Distributed DL framework compatible with TensorFlow and Spark.
 * React: JavaScript UI library.

-### Languages
+### Core Languages
-* Python - PySpark
+* Python
-* TypeScript - React
+* JavaScript/TypeScript

 ### De-identification tool